 Deeksha Jandhyala, MD, discusses how her team works to prevent infections and provide clinical assistance for transplant candidates.

-Allegheny General Hospital, which is the flagship hospital within the Allegheny Health Network (AHN), has a storied history within surgery, especially as it relates to heart procedures.
+Allegheny General Hospital in Pittsburgh, Pennsylvania, the flagship hospital within the Allegheny Health Network (AHN), has a storied history within surgery, especially as it relates to heart procedures.

 A sculpture of George Magovern, MD.

 Magovern also partnered with a local engineer, Harry Cromie, to develop a revolutionary sutureless prosthetic aortic valve designed to shorten operative times and improve patient outcomes.
-This led to greater survival rates for these procedures.1 In 1963, Magovern performed the world’s second left single lung transplant in a man dying of emphysema.1 Today, AHN continues to offer an array of different transplants including heart, liver, kidney, pancreas, stem cell/CAR T-cell transplants and left ventricular assist device procedures.
+This led to greater survival rates for these procedures.1 In 1963, Magovern performed the world’s second left single lung transplant in a man dying of emphysema.1 Today, AHN continues to offer an array of different transplants including heart, liver, kidney, pancreas, stem cell/chimeric antigen receptor T-cell transplants, and left ventricular assist device procedures.

-Deeksha Jandhyala, MD, infectious diseases specialist with the AHN Medicine Institute, and medical director of transplant infectious diseases at Allegheny General Hospital, notes the transplant department just recently reached a milestone of performing its 500th heart transplant.
+Deeksha Jandhyala, MD, an infectious diseases (ID) specialist with the AHN Medicine Institute and medical director of transplant infectious diseases at Allegheny General Hospital, noted that the transplant department recently reached a milestone of performing its 500th heart transplant.

-Behind the scenes there is much to consider before transplant candidates are approved for such procedures.
+Behind the scenes, there is much to consider before transplant candidates are approved for such procedures.
 One of these significant steps is when Jandhyala and her team screen them for infections.
 They support their transplant program by seeing transplant candidates through the surgical cycle.
-They treat a broad array of diseases caused by microorganisms and managing infectious diseases in pre- and post-transplant patients.
+They treat a broad array of diseases caused by microorganisms and manage infectious diseases in patients pre- and post transplant.

-She mentors trainees and junior faculty members, and oversees protocols that go into their solid organ transplant guidelines.
+She mentors trainees and junior faculty members, in addition to overseeing protocols that go into their solid organ transplant guidelines.
 Her team works closely with other medical teams.

 “We have a really close collaborative relationship with our transplant surgical teams,” Jandhyala said.
 “We sit in on multidisciplinary rounds...We help them design a treatment plan.”